vele616/monorepo/packages/jobboard/website/content/jobs/senior-frontend-developer-shiphero-yBenG.md

 jobType: "software"

 companyWebsite: "https://shiphero.breezy.hr/"
-summary: "Shiphero intends to hire a new senior frontend developer.
+summary: "Shiphero intends to hire a new Senior Frontend Developer.
 If you have 4+ years of experience writing Javascript, mostly with React, consider applying."
 summaryBackup: "Excited about #javascript, #reactjs, #ui/ux?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## About ShipHero